-What is Retinal Dystrophy?
+What Is Retinal Dystrophy?

-What Are Common Animal Models For Retinal Dystrophy?
+Common Animal Models for Retinal Dystrophy Research

 - VMD2-Cre x Mct2fl/fl mice (RPE-specific MCT2 knockout): A retinal dystrophy model generated by conditional RPE-specific deletion of monocarboxylate transporter 2, disrupting the lactate/pyruvate metabolic co-dependency between photoreceptors and the RPE.
 Progressive visual function loss confirmed by OptoDrum; used to evaluate metabolic-axis gene therapy.
 (Chandler et al., 2025, Proc.
 Natl.
 Acad.
 Sci.
 U.S.A.)